DimitriMargutti/IoT.SE.Opt.T----IoT-Virtual-guitar-pedal-board/README.md

 - The Input Stage: Amplifies and filters the guitar signal making it ready for the ADC (Analog to Digital Converter).
 The ADC sends the signal to the PI 4 using SPI communication.

 - Pi 4: It takes the digitalized audio waveform from the ADC and does all the Digital Signal Processing (DSP) creating effects (distortion, fuzz, delay, echo, tremolo...) that, in turn, must be pre-selected from the dashboard in the user's mobile application.
-From the user's selection, the application establishes communication with the board through MQTT.
+From the user's selection, the application establishes communication with the board through MQTT, by NodeRed.

 - The Output Stage: Once the new digital waveform is created, the Pi 4 creates an analog signal with two PWMs combined, the signal is filtered and prepared to be sent to the next pedal or the guitar amp.